lakeraai/guard-demo-client/README.md

 For issues and questions:
 1. Check the troubleshooting section
-2. Review API documentation at http://localhost:8000/docs
+2. Check the browser console for errors
-3. Check the browser console for errors
+3. Review backend logs in the terminal
-4. Review backend logs in the terminal
+4. Check the API endpoints in the code if needed

 ---